Stability Analysis of Inexact Solves in Model Reduction of Non-parametric Second-order Dynamical systems: Stability Analysis of AIRGA

-for a suitable norm $\| \cdot \|_\circ.$ Here, as earlier, $H(s)$ denotes the transfer function of the unperturbed (original) full system, $\tilde{H}(s)$ is the transfer function of a perturbed full system, { and Z is the corresponding perturbation}.
-Also, $f\left(\tilde{H}(s)\right) $ implies the exact AIRGA algorithm applied to the perturbed full system.

-Thus, $f(H(s))$ is computed by Algorithm~\ref{Algo:AIRGA} employing a direct solver in lines 4 and 13.
-For our discussion, we are only interested in one outer iteration step.
-The matrix $\breve V = [V_1, \ V_2,\ \ldots, \ V_J]$ is generated and the reduced order system is computed with $V$ as in (\ref{eq:red_sys}).
-This immediately gives $f(H(s))$.

-Now assume that in lines 4 and 13 of Algorithm~\ref{Algo:AIRGA} an iterative solver is used instead of a direct solver, that is, the linear systems are solved inexactly giving $\tilde{f}(H(s))$.
-Further, we need to assume that the choice of the expansion points is the same no matter whether iterative solves or a direct solve is used.
+{For our discussion, we are only interested in one outer iteration step.
+The matrix $V = \left[V_1, V_2, \ldots, V_J\right]$ is generated and the reduced system is computed with $V$ as in (\ref{eq:non_para_red}) (lines \ref{algo:line-V-final}-\ref{AIRGA:red_sys}).
+This immediately gives $f(H(s))$ and $\tilde{f}(H(s))$ when using of direct solver and iterative solver, respectively.
+Further, we need to assume that the choice of the expansion points is the same no matter whether iterative solves or a direct solve is used.}